Gretchen Carlson

+Gretchen Elizabeth Carlson (born June 21, 1966) is an American retired broadcast journalist, writer, and television personality.

+Carlson was born and raised in Minnesota.
+A talented youth violinist, Carlson competed in a number of music contests before becoming a beauty pageant contestant.
+After winning Miss Minnesota in 1988, Carlson became Miss America for 1989.
+She attended Stanford University and graduated in 1990.

-Gretchen Elizabeth Carlson (born June 21, 1966) is an American broadcast journalist, author, and television personality.
-Carlson appeared as the host of numerous television programs, most notably on the Saturday edition of The Early Show on CBS News from 2002 to 2005, Fox News's morning show Fox & Friends from 2005 to 2013, and The Real Story with Gretchen Carlson on Fox News from 2013 to 2016.
+Carlson became a television anchor, working for several local TV stations in Virginia, Ohio, and Texas before becoming a national correspondent and anchor on CBS.
+She hosted the Saturday edition of The Early Show on CBS News from 2002 to 2005.
+Carlson subsequently moved to Fox News's morning show Fox & Friends, from 2005 to 2013, and The Real Story with Gretchen Carlson on Fox News from 2013 to 2016.

-In July 2016, Carlson filed a lawsuit against then Fox News chairman and CEO Roger Ailes claiming sexual harassment.
+In July 2016, Carlson filed a lawsuit against then Fox News chairman and CEO Roger Ailes, claiming sexual harassment.
 Subsequently, dozens of other women also stepped forward to accuse Ailes of harassment, and Ailes resigned under pressure.
-In September 2016, Carlson and 21st Century Fox settled the lawsuit reportedly for $20 million and Carlson received a public apology.
-Carlson was one of the first high publicity cases of 2016's #MeToo movement.
+In September 2016 Carlson and 21st Century Fox settled the lawsuit reportedly for $20 million, and Carlson received a public apology.
+Carlson was one of the first high-publicity cases of 2016's #MeToo movement.